jdgray/training-react-native/README.md

 # Goals

 - Get the project running
-- When clicking the first item in the list, display a react native alert
+- When clicking the first item in the list, display a modal
-- When clicking the second item in the list, a new text section should display
+- When clicking the second item in the list, display text in the view
 - When clicking the third item in the list, remove the fourth item in the list